 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.
-Then returned they unto Jerusalem from the mount called Olivet, which is from Jerusalem a sabbath day's journey. - Acts 1:9-12 of Olives442).
-So, simply put, if someone wants to see heaven now, all they have to do is look up at the sky.
+Then returned they unto Jerusalem from the mount called Olivet, which is from Jerusalem a sabbath day's journey. - Acts 1:9-12

 This also reaffirms that heaven is a reference to what is "up above" the ground we stand on.
-We can see that, after Jesus ascended up into heaven, the disciples were gazing up into the sky (heaven), as the angels also confirmed they were (while also confirming that a prophecy of Zechariah is about Him and when He'll one day return to the exact same spot He left from, which was the Mount
+We can see that, after Jesus ascended up into heaven, the disciples were gazing up into the sky (heaven), as the angels also confirmed they were (while also confirming that a prophecy of Zechariah is about Him and when He'll one day return to the exact same spot He left from, which was the Mount of Olives).
+So, simply put, if someone wants to see heaven now, all they have to do is look up at the sky.

 Most people, of course, think of heaven as a place the righteous dead go to, but you won't find any Scripture that tells you anyone goes to a place called heaven while dead (which makes sense, considering the fact that the dead are unconscious), thus making the word "heaven" another example of those False Friends found in the Bible that I mentioned earlier.
-The truth is that only the living can go to heaven, at least in a conscious state, and those in the body of Christ will go there when our Lord comes for His body, and we'll finally "ever be with the Lord" there.443 That said, heaven isn't a place you'd want to go right now in your current body (aside from a short trip there in an aircraft or a space shuttle), because one needs a quickened body that could survive and thrive out there if you were planning to stay long, considering the fact that you'd suffocate from lack of oxygen, or freeze to death, or die from radiation poisoning out there in the heavens without either an immortal body or some sort of vehicle or
+The truth is that only the living can go to heaven, at least in a conscious state, and those in the body of Christ will go there when our Lord comes for His body, and we'll finally "ever be